nthloop/bowerbird/README.markdown

     `getComputedStyle` in order to get all the colors _currently present_ on the page.

-## Limitations / TODOs
+## Pending

-  * Creating a Safari extenstion.
+  * Creating a Safari extension.
-  * Sometimes, stylesheets can't be parsed.
+  * Sometimes, stylesheets can't be parsed — figure out why, and use workarounds.
-  * Pending: add a color picker when editing colors.
+  * Add a color picker when editing colors.
-  * We grab colors used for background, text and borders.
-Some colors may be missed, and complex CSS values like gradients aren't parsed.
+  * Parse complex CSS values like gradients.
-  * Finally, Bowerbird does not look at image data.

-## Help required

-We aren't really sure about the right way to sort colors when presenting them to the user.
-Any pointers for this issue are welcome :)

 ## License